-This work has been partly funded by Euro-VO AIDA project that we acknowledge here.
-SSC XMM Catalog service supported the implementation of the SAADA version of ObsTAP at Strasbourg Observatory.
+This work has been partly funded by Euro-VO ICE and CoSADiE projects that we acknowledge here.
+SSC XMM Catalog service supported the implementation of the SAADA version of ObsTAP at Strasbourg Observatory as well as the TapHandle application.
 The US-VAO project contributed to developing this specification and prototyping the use of ObsTAP in the VAO portal.
-The CANFAR project also contributed for the reference implementation of ObsTAP at CADC, Victoria.
+The CANFAR project also contributed for the reference implementation of ObsTAP at CADC, Victoria, which serves a large and diverse set of data collections.